Spirit of the Forest (film)

-Spirit of the Forest, (Espíritu del bosque) is a 2008 Spanish computer-animated family film by Dygra Films and sequel to The Living Forest.
+Spirit of the Forest, (Espíritu del bosque) is a 2008 Galician computer-animated family film directed by David Rubin for Dygra Films; it is a sequel to The Living Forest.
 The film was released in Spain on September 12, 2008.

-Premise
+Plot

 Mrs. D'Abondo wants the forest of the living trees to be cut down to make way for a highway, but Furi, Cebolo, Tigre and other animals manage to defeat her to save it.

 Voice cast

 The voice cast of the English speaking version includes: